September Is Sports Eye Safety Month!

 Eye accidents can happen in a split second - the effects can last a lifetime...

 By wearing protective eyewear, you can safeguard your eyesight without compromising on your favorite sports activities.
 Athletes who wear contact lenses still need additional eye protection for relevant sports.

-At Low Vision Of Colorado, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
+At Low Vision Of Nebraska, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
 Dr. Stamm and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
 Furthermore, we provide consultations on a wide array of protective eyewear for all your sporting needs.